 Note: Publications and new program guidance are released periodically based on the current fiscal year.
-Please ensure that you have consulted the most current NSGP Notice of Funding Opportunity (NOFO) and Preparedness Grants Manual (

-PGM) thoroughly.
-Successful NSGP subrecipients must comply with all applicable requirements outlined in the NOFO and PGM.
+Please ensure that you have consulted the most current NSGP-NSS (NOFO) and Preparedness Grants Manual (PGM) thoroughly.
+Successful NSGP-NSS subrecipients must comply with all applicable requirements outlined in the NOFO and PGM.
 Any publications from prior fiscal years, or published before the NOFO, should be used as historical references only since program priorities and requirements can change every year.